July 14th, 2020

 4. Embrace digitalization and automate without taking the ‘human’ out

 Digitalization was happening way before COVID, yet more businesses began digitalizing where they could as the pandemic impacted the way many organizations were operating.
-Similarly, while automation can be considered a lazy way to replace human jobs (one perspective), what are the processes you can afford to be automated without sacrificing your people?
+Similarly, while automation can be considered a lazy way to replace human jobs (one perspective), what are the processes you can afford to automate without sacrificing your people?
 Consider the impact this could have in the way of cost savings and time.
 A ‘new normal’ will see more businesses stepping into the digital arena and automating processes that move the business forward.

 5. Re-imagine, re-invent, re-assess and re-create